19/05/2024

 Your policy/strategy

-You have a formal policy or strategy that support gender equality overall. | YES |
+You have a formal policy or strategy that supports gender equality in the workplace. | YES |

 WGEA's research with Bankwest Curtain Economic Centre (BCEC) has shown that greater gender diversity in leadership delivers better company performance, productivity and profitability.
 Further, increasing the representation of women in executive leadership roles is associated with declining organisational gender pay gaps.